lschans/AAS/README.md

 The perfect angular server in nodejs

 ## TODO
-    * Finish delete cookie etc.
+    * Finish delete cookie
+    * Fix cookies with dates and stuff.

 ## To implement:
     * Live reload